materialsproject/pymatgen/docs/index.rst

     pip install pymatgen

-Detailed installation instructions for various platforms are given on this :doc:`page </installation>`.
+Detailed installation instructions for various platforms (Mac and Windows) are given on this :doc:`page </installation>`.

-**Note**: You may need to install numpy before installing pymatgen as numpy's distutils is needed to compile the spglib and pyhull dependencies.
+.. note:: Install numpy first.

-**Note for Windows users**: Given that pymatgen requires several Python C extensions, it is generally recommended that you install it in a cygwin or equivalent environment with the necessary compilers.
-See the detailed :doc:`installation </installation>` instructions for more details.
+    You may need to install numpy before installing pymatgen as numpy's distutils is needed to compile the spglib and pyhull dependencies.

 Developmental version
 ---------------------